evervault/evervault-ruby/README.md

 ### Evervault::Models::Cage.run

-Each Cage model exposes a `run` method, which allows you to run that particular cage.
+Each Cage model exposes a `run` method, which allows you to run that particular Cage.

-*Note*: this does not encrypt data before running the cage
+*Note*: this does not encrypt data before running the Cage
 ```ruby
 cage = Evervault.cage_list.cages[0]
 cage.run({'name': 'testing'})